 Capital Budgeting and Its Importance in Business

-Capital investment projects are some of the most important financial investments made by a business owner because they involve large amounts of money.
-Making a poor capital investment decision can have a disastrous effect on a business.
+Capital budgeting is extremely important to firms since capital investment projects make up some of their most important financial investments.
+These projects often involve large amounts of money and making poor capital investment decisions can have a disastrous effect on the business.

-The difference between these two types of investment projects is very important in capital budgeting and the financial analysis that is required to select or reject investment projects.
+The difference between these two types of investment projects requires financial analysis that is tailored to accommodate all of the factors required to select or reject investment projects.

-How is an independent or mutually exclusive project selected?
-The most important thing that a business owner absolutely must do is compare the rate of return that the project will earn to the weighted average cost of capital or what the company pays to obtain financing.
-The decision rule is the if the rate of return is greater than the weighted average cost of capital, then accept and invest in the project.
+Companies often use a decision rule that says, if the rate of return is greater than the firm's weighted average cost of capital, then accept and invest in the project.
 If the rate of return of the project is less than the weighted average cost of capital, then reject and do not invest in the project.

-This rate of return is actually an opportunity cost.
-In other words, the rate of return is the cost of investing in one project as opposed to another.
+This rate of return represents an opportunity cost.
+In other words, the rate of return equates to the cost of investing in one project as opposed to another.

-- Comparing the rate of return of a project to the weighted average cost of capital of the firm is not as simple as it sounds.
-There is a relatively complex financial analysis process the business owner has to go through in order to get there.
-Consider professional accounting assistance.
+Comparing the rate of return of a project to the firm's weighted average cost of capital is not as simple as it sounds.
+The process involves some relatively complex financial analysis that the business owner needs to conduct to find the answer.
+Consider professional assistance from a finance or accounting consultant.